4lexDel/project-l/README.md

 <br>

 ## Features
-- Add some annotations to make it more readable
-- Start the game process
+- Manage the master move
 - Manage the end game:
     * Detect last turn (empty stack) => then last turn and extra turn
     * Apply the extra turn rule (can complete the puzzles with all our pieces (once)) then get minus points (numper pieces used + puzzle not completed)